ecastells/revolut-money-transfers/README.md

 ### Transaction
-The transaction entity contains the origin and destination account and the mount in the specified currency as principal attributes.
+The transaction entity contains the origin and destination account and the amount in the specified currency as principal attributes.
-The transaction is created but not processed immediately in order to give a quick response to the client.
+The transaction is created but not processed immediately in order to give a quickly response to the client.
 A transaction can be created when the origin account has more money than the specified in the transaction object.
-The quick response of the transaction created returns PENDING as status, but the money is not transfering to the destination yet, until this will be processed.
+The response of the transaction created returns PENDING as status, but the money is not transfering to the destination yet, until this will be processed.
-When the transaction is processed, if it is OK, the money is transferred to the destination and the status is CONFIRMED.
+When the transaction is processed, and if this is OK, the money is transferred to the destination and the status is CONFIRMED.
-Otherwise it is going to try a specific number of retry and if it reach the limit, the money is returned to the origin and the transaction is marked as REJECTED
+Otherwise it is going to try a specific number of retry and if it reach the limit, the money is returned to the origin account and the transaction is marked as REJECTED

      {
          "id": <long>,